barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 **The Problem**
 I have a reasonably large collection of music files (about 80GB), which I keep on my laptop hard drive.
 I love the convenience of storing/playing music as files, and have been progressively ripping and mothballing my CD/Vinyl/Cassette collection over the years.

-However, I am still quite old school in that I like to listen to my music through my 20 year old separates hifi.
-With a separates system, if you want to play CDs you get a CD player, vinyl - a turntable, etc - for music files - what?
+However, I am still quite old school in that I like to listen to my music through my 20 year old separates hifi system.
+Now, for all other music media formats, there has always been a readily available generic solution for the hifi separates system:

+* Vinyl = record player/turntable
+* Cassette = cassette deck
+* CD = CD player
+* MiniDisc = minidisc player
+* MP3 etc = er ....... who knows?

+To my knowledge, there has never been a straightforward plug and play option for adding a collection of music files to a hifi system.

 I've tried a number of solutions with varying degrees of success over the years, including: